What to Know About Hydroquinone, Beauty’s Most Controversial Ingredient

 Although it was designated as safe and effective way back in 1982 by the FDA, it has since faced its fair share of controversy.

-“In 2006, there were questions brought up about the long term safety of hydroquinone.
-The tentative final monograph that was put in place in 1982 was withdrawn due to questions about potential carcinogenicty.
+“In 2006, there were questions brought up about the long-term safety of hydroquinone.
+The tentative final monograph that was put in place in 1982 was withdrawn due to questions about potential carcinogenicity.
 There are many differing opinions on this,” says Kazin.
 There isn’t any new designation as of today, but for years we have been hearing that potentially OTC sale of HQ could be halted.”

 However, if used as directed, many physicians still feel it is the gold standard in the treatment of hyperpigmentation.

-MORE: The 11 Best Vitamin C Serums For Glowy, Bright Skin
+MORE: The 11 Best Vitamin C Serums for Glowy, Bright Skin

-How to Use Correctly
+How to Use It Correctly

 The smartest way to use hydroquinone as a dark spot fader is as a spot treatment for pigmented lesions.
 You can find these in the form of a topical serum or cream.

 “It can be topically irritating,” says Kazin, “so patients should be patch tested prior to widespread use.
-The FDA says that the product should only be used for 3 months at a time.
-A break of a few months should be taken prior to re-starting use.”
+The FDA says that the product should only be used for three months at a time.
+A break of a few months should be taken prior to restarting use.”

-No matter the product you use, it should only contain a maximum of 2% hydroquinone.
+No matter the product you use, it should only contain a maximum of 2 percent hydroquinone.
 Anything higher than that requires a doctor’s prescription.
-Because inflammation is one of the stimulators of pigment development, using a percentage too high for your skin to tolerate well can make the situation worse, not better.

-“Irritation, inflammation, worsening pigmentation and in rare cases, ochronisis, which is an irreversible deposit of blue black pigment.
-This is quite rare,” says Kazin.
+Because inflammation is one of the stimulators of pigment development, using a percentage too high for your skin to tolerate can make the situation worse, not better.
+Some ill effects can include irritation, inflammation, worsening pigmentation and in rare cases, ochronisis, which is an irreversible deposit of blue-black pigment, Kazin says.